jpillora/chisel/README.md

              or: socks://admin:password@my-server.com:1080

     --header, Set a custom header in the form "HeaderName: HeaderContent".
     Can be used multiple times. (e.g --header "Foo: Bar" --header "Hello: World")

-    --hostname, Optionally set the 'Host' header (defaults to the host defined in the endpoint url).
+    --hostname, Optionally set the 'Host' header (defaults to the host found in the server url).

     --pid Generate pid file in current working directory